mmorrison57/PipelineRunner/README.md

 ## Requirements
 - Python 3.9 or later
 - Azure DevOps access permissions for the configured pipelines
+- ADO PAT Token with Pipeline resources: https://msazure.visualstudio.com/_usersSettings/tokens
+     - Once you have a token, run `setx AZURE_DEVOPS_EXT_PAT "<your_pat_here>"` from cmd prompt

 ## Usage
 1. Configure the `config.yaml` file with the desired pipelines.